EGI-Federation/documentation/content/en/users/cloud-compute/faq/_index.md

 {{% alert title="Warning" color="warning" %}}
-Take into account that anyone with access to the VM may be able to access also the contextualisation information, so ensure that no sensitive data like clear test passwords is used during contextualisation.
+Take into account that anyone with access to the VM may be able to access also the contextualisation information, so ensure that no sensitive data like clear text passwords is used during contextualisation.
 {{% /alert %}}

 ### How can I use ansible?